arkency/posts/posts/2017-09-15-rails-components-neither-engines-nor-gems.md

 newsletter: :arkency_form
 ---

-There has been a very interesting discussion today on [\#ruby-rails-ddd slack channel](http://blog.arkency.com/domain-driven-rails/).
+There has been a very interesting discussion today on [\#ruby-rails-ddd community slack channel](http://blog.arkency.com/domain-driven-rails/).
 The topic circulated around bounded contexts and introducing certain "component" solutions to separate them.

 <!-- more -->

 There are various approaches to achieve such separation —  Rails Engines and [CBRA](http://shageman.github.io/cbra.info/) were listed among them.
-It was however the mention of "unbuilt gems" that reminded me of something.
+It was, however, the mention of "unbuilt gems" that reminded me of something.

 ## Gem as a code boundary

-Back in the day we had an approach in Arkency in which distinct code areas were extracted to gems.
+Back in the day, we had an approach in Arkency in which distinct code areas were extracted to gems.
 They had the typical gem structure with `lib/` and `spec/` and top-level `gemspec` file.

 ```
 # top-level app directory